gravity-ai/gai-doc/doc-site/gravity-ai/docs/buildProcess.md

     * Once you choose your zipped model, just click “Begin Upload” this will upload your model.
         * A progress bar will appear, indicating progress of your upload.
         * NOTE: your model doesn't need to be a .zip — it could be a .tar, a GZip, etc.
-        * NOTE: it might take a while for your model to load, especially if your model is large (consisting of > 1GB).
+        * NOTE: it may take a while for your model to load, especially if your model is large (consisting of > 1GB).
 Please be patient and wait for the upload to complete.

 ![Model Upload Process](./img/Model_Upload_Process.png)